Venn Diagram

 History of Venn Diagram

-Named after British logician John Venn, these charts were mentioned in the ‘1880 paper entitled “On the Diagrammatic and Mechanical Representation of Propositions and Reasonings” in the Philosophical Magazine and Journal of Science.
-But the roots of this type of diagram go back much further, at least 600 years.
-In the 1200s, philosopher and logician Ramon Llull of Majorca used a similar type of a diagram.
-A German mathematician and philosopher Gottfried Wilhelm von Leibnitz is credited to have drawn similar diagrams in the late 1600s.
+These charts were first mentioned in the 1880 paper entitled “On the Diagrammatic and Mechanical Representation of Propositions and Reasonings” in the Philosophical Magazine and Journal of Science.
+But the roots of these types of charts go back much further, at least 600 years.
+In the 1200s, philosopher and logician Ramon Llull of Majorca used a similar type of diagram.
+A German mathematician and philosopher Gottfried Wilhelm von Leibnitz is credited with drawing similar diagrams in the late 1600s.
 Venn diagrams are very similar to Euler diagrams, which were invented by Leonhard Euler in the 18th century.

 Venn diagram showing the uppercase glyphs shared by the Greek, Latin, and Russian Cyrillic alphabets